formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 [2x2_ctl_example.modest](models/2x2_ctl_example.modest).

 The output of the PSN characterization is stored in the result/ directory.
-This directory has subdirectories for 2x2, 3x3, 4x4, and 8x8.
-Inside of each of these directories is a list of .csv and .txt files containing the results of each simulation run.
+This directory has subdirectories for 2x2, 2x2_custom_flit_gen, 3x3, 4x4, and 8x8.
+Inside of each of these directories is a list of ".csv" and ".txt" files containing the results of each simulation run.
 The files are of the following naming convention:

 ```text
 noc_<size>_<type>_<threshold>_<clk cycle stride>_<cycles per analysis>